intelops/genval/cmd/example.md

 ## What is Cue

-Cue aka [Cuelang](https://cuelang.org/docs) is a versatile configuration language and runtime environment designed to fulfill various tasks, including defining and validating data schemas, configuring files, and generating configuration artifacts.
+Cue is a versatile configuration language and runtime environment designed to fulfill various tasks, including defining and validating data schemas, configuring files, and generating configuration artifacts.
 It presents a succinct and expressive syntax tailored for efficient configuration management while providing advanced features like type checking, constraints, and code generation.

 One of Cue's standout features is its robust [type system](https://cuelang.org/docs/tutorials/tour/types/types/), which empowers developers to specify and enforce data types within their configuration files.
 This type checking capability greatly enhances the reliability and stability of configurations.
 Additionally, Cue allows developers to establish [constraints](https://cuelang.org/docs/tutorials/tour/intro/constraints/) or rules that configuration data must follow.
 Enforcing these constraints ensures that configurations align with specific business requirements or predefined rules, elevating the overall quality and correctness of configurations.